-Children aged 16 or 17 can invest in a full ISA, but only in the cash component.
+In the current tax year, children aged 16 or 17 can invest in a full ISA, but only in the cash component.
 The contribution ceiling is £20,000 for full ISAs in 2023/24 and is in addition to the JISA allowance.
+Following a change announced in the Autumn Statement 2023, this opportunity will no longer be available after 5 April 2024.